sidtalia/Self-driving-car/README.md

 at the beginning of each cycle major cycle, the arduino calculates where the car will be by the end of the next major cycle.
 Using this we can back calculate the parameter 't' for the bezier curve(taken as the ratio of (distance to the point at the end of next major cycle)/total distance to next waypoint
 The red curve is the calculated trajectory(the arduino doesn't exactly calculate the trajectory, it directly jumps to the ROC at each point, The red trajectory drawn here(done in c++) is just to help the reader understand what is going on inside the arduino).
 The yellow curves represent the corresponding steering angle at every point.

-To be clear, the arduino does not produce these images(that would be a bit too computationally expensive)!
+To be clear, the arduino does not produce these images(that would be a bit too computationally expensive!)
 This image was generated using a c++ program that ran on a laptop and is only for the sake of explanation.
 The arduino only knows of the coordinates of the waypoints.
 No data is dumped on to the arduino about the appropriate trajectory.
 The arduino finds the trajectory on the basis of it's current position, heading and the target waypoint, heading in real time, i.e., the trajectory is not pre-calculated.
 This means that if by chance the car was to go off-track a bit(due to loss of grip for whatever reason), it would still be following an optimum trajectory(Well it's not optimum right now but it will be optimum in the future iterations when i shift this project to something that has a clock speed of more than 16MHz).

 # HOW IT WORKS (A layman explanation) :
 in the void setup: